Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 The Most Commonly Asked Question

-It is for the most part entirely foolish to even be dragged into trying to answer this question...!
-However in order to address this inevitable question, below is an essay that expands upon an inquiry regarding the cost to build one of my designs...
+It is for the most part entirely foolish to even be dragged into trying to answer this seemingly simple question...!
+However in order to address this question, below is an essay that expands upon an inquiry regarding the cost to build one of my designs...

 WHAT WILL IT COST...?

 Cost to build a boat or to have one built is by far the most common question I am asked.
-But it is a question for which I do not have an answer.
-This might sound odd, but consider the following:
+But it is a question for which there is no simple answer.
+This might seem odd, but consider the following:

 The purpose of first developing a good set of Estimating Plans is to thoroughly outline the structure, the layout, the rig, and the intended equipment and outfit so the builder will know what is intended.
-Without this vital tool, any discussion of eventual costs nothing more than a pipe dream...!
-Without sufficient information about what you intend, the builder that you have contacted - even if they may be very familiar with boat building - will inevitably have a different "vision" of the vessel in their own mind.
+Without this vital tool, any discussion of eventual costs is nothing more than a pipe dream...!
+Without sufficient information about what you intend, the builder that you have contacted - even if they may be very familiar with boat building - will inevitably have a different "vision" of the vessel in their own mind than the vessel you actually intend.
 Without a well-developed set of plans and particulars in hand, there can be no reliable specifics with regard to cost.

-Even if a completed set of Estimating Plans already exists it is not possible for me to know the cost to build the boat, except possibly in extremely broad terms, which by their very nature will be at best entirely wrong, or at worst extremely misleading.
+In the case of a pre-existing design, even if a completed set of Estimating Plans already exists it is still not possible for me to know the cost to build the boat because a new owner's requirements will always differ.
+If a preliminary estimate is offered, it can only be provided in very broad terms, which by their very nature will be at best entirely wrong, or at worst extremely misleading.

-On the question of cost, Boat Builders will know best, but only after they have been able to look at the design on the basis of a 'sharp pencil' estimating regime.
-Even with thorough Estimating Plans, the builder may still envision a different level of finish than you do.
-Over the years, we have seen good 'sharp pencil' estimates come in all over the place.
-We can only attribute this to differences in builder efficiency, builder overhead, local labor costs, builder skill and the like, but also differences in how they may have interpreted the owner's wishes.
+Only the prospective Boat Builders themselves will be able to determine the boat's cost.
+But they can only generate a reasonably accurate cost estimate after they have been able to review the design in detail, and for that they will require a complete set of Estimating Plans.
+Even then, the builder may still envision a different level of finish than you do.
+Over the years, we have seen such 'sharp pencil' estimates come in all over the map.
+We can only attribute this to differences in builder efficiency, builder overhead, local labor costs, builder skill and the like, but also differences in how they may have interpreted your wishes.

 AN EXAMPLE...

 In order to illustrate the variables that affect the eventual cost of a boat, I would like to use my Redpath 44 as an example.
-I designed Redpath as a replacement for my own 34' schooner Emerald.
-As designed, the Redpath 44 was therefore exceedingly simple.
+I designed the 44' Redpath for myself, as a replacement for my own 34' schooner Emerald.
+As designed, the Redpath 44 was exceedingly simple.

-I am possibly a bit extreme in the pursuit of simplicity.
+In way of explanation, I am probably a bit extreme in the pursuit of simplicity.
 For example, on my 34' schooner Emerald the entire electrical system was contained within my flashlight..!
-Well nearly so.
 There was no wiring.
-The engine starting was via hand-crank only - I did not have an electric starter.
+The Sabb diesel engine was started by a hand-crank - there was no electric starter.
 Running lights each had their own batteries.
-Radio was self contained, etc.
+A self-contained radio for time ticks and weather.

-In the mid-80's when I completed Emerald the final price tag was under USD $35,000.
-Even though my own labor was supposedly 'free' I could easily have done it for less.
-I admit, I wasted money on stuff that I should not have.
+In the mid-80's when I completed Emerald, the final price tag was under USD $35,000.
+Except for the help of an occasional volunteer, I built the entire boat myself.
+I could easily have built the boat for less.
+I admit I wasted money on stuff that I shouldn't have.
 For example I added a sealed-cell lead acid battery to run a car stereo.
 This 'system' was also self contained with a small battery charger to plug in when dockside.
-These, I thought were an extravagance.
+I considered the stereo to be an extravagance.

-On the other hand, I got a terrific deal on very high quality hand-stitched Dacron sails which would probably cost eight times as much these days, so I cannot complain.
-In fact, the boat was finished quite nicely inside and out.
-The rigging was simple, strong and highly effective.
+On the other hand, I got a terrific deal on very high quality hand-stitched Dacron sails from Carol Hasse's sail loft in Port Townsend.
+The sails would probably cost ten times as much these days, so I cannot complain.
+In fact, the boat was finished very nicely inside and out.
+The rigging was simple, strong, and highly effective.
 Maintenance was no trouble.
 In all, it was a great deal of fun.
 Most of the reason for this is that the whole boat was exceedingly SIMPLE.
-Emerald is in fact a good example of what I mean by Nomadic Watercraft.

-Having said the above about Redpath 44, if the boat were to be built professionally to a 'turn-key' stage of completion, the cost would of course be greater.
-One Redpath 44 was built in New Zealand in steel during the early 00's which was blessed with a very high standard of construction, an extremely fine finish, and just about every bell and whistle imaginable.
+If the Redpath 44 were to be professionally built to a 'turn-key' stage of completion the cost would of course be greater.
+One Redpath 44 was built in New Zealand in steel during the early 2000's to a very high standard of construction, an extremely fine finish, and just about every bell and whistle imaginable including flat screen TV and all the latest navigation and communication equipment.
 The price tag..?
-It was offered by a broker on the US East Coast for over $800k.
-A few pics of that boat are on the Redpath web page.
-An extraordinarily fine job I say - and no doubt worth every penny..!
+It was offered by a broker on the US East Coast for over $800k, which was presumably less than its original construction cost.
+A few photos of that boat are on the Redpath web page.
+It is an extraordinarily fine yacht - and no doubt worth every penny..!

-If I were to take the opposite tack, I have no doubt that with no holds barred if I were to build Redpath to an equal or higher degree of finish as the vessel shown in those pictures I could easily spend a million or more.
+If I were to take the opposite tack, I have no doubt that with no holds barred if I were to build Redpath to an equal or higher degree of finish as that of the New Zealand built vessel, I could easily spend a million or more.

 Believe me, I am in no way disparaging the wish to have only the finest yacht available.
 What I wish to illustrate here is the extremely wide cost variation that is possible even with the same design.
-It is all a matter of the owner's budget vs. the approach taken, the equipment spec'd, the venue selected, and the level of high finish required (and the consequent amount of labor required to achieve that end).
+This is precisely why the cost question cannot be answered without first obtaining or developing a set of Estimating Plans that outline the intent, scope of completion, equipment, finish, and so forth.
+To find the right combination and the right venue, it is a matter of balancing the owner's budget vs. the approach taken, the equipment spec'd, the venue selected, and the level of high finish required, and the consequent amount of labor required to achieve the intended result.

 BUILD VENUE

-Today, if I were to want to build a boat for myself and I were willing to venture into a foreign venue, I'd first get a good idea of the cost of a "power-away" fully weathertight package from Holland.
-I would then compare that to the same level of completion in Turkey.
-My rationale is that even though I know for certain that Turkey can offer a better value due to much more favorable labor rates, I also know that Holland builders are extremely skilled with metal boat building, therefore able to offer very high efficiency even though labor costs are much higher.
-Prior to making a final decision, I would then check out the cost to build in the US.
-These days, I would not be at all surprised to find the US to be competitive.
+Today, if I were to build a boat for myself and I were willing to venture into a foreign venue, If the vessel were a metal boat, CNC cutting would definitely be employed to pre-cut all of the structure.
+With that done, I'd first get a good idea of the cost of a "power-away" fully weather tight package from the Netherlands.
+I would then compare that to the same level of completion in Turkey, Thailand, and the Philippines.
+My rationale is that even though I know for certain that the Asian venues can offer a better value due to having much more favorable labor rates, I also know that Dutch builders are extremely skilled with metal boat building, and therefore offer very high efficiency even though labor costs are much higher.
+Prior to making a final decision, I would then check out the cost to build in the US, especially in the South.
+These days, I would not be at all surprised to find the US to actually be competitive.

-Note that even if a vessel is built inside the EU (say Holland) but is not for ownership within the EU, then the added costs for a CE Mark (possibly 10%) and for VAT tax (around 25%) do not apply.
-And if the vessel is owned and used outside the EU for five years, neither will apply on its importation to the EU.
+It is worth noting that if a vessel is built inside the EU but is not for ownership within the EU, then the added costs for obtaining a CE Mark (possibly 15%) and for VAT (around 25%) do not apply.
+And if the vessel is owned and used outside the EU for five years, it is my understanding that neither will apply on being imported to the EU.

-Of course if only the best will do, and if it will be a metal boat, then I would still investigate Holland first.
-Nowhere in the world will you find such a concentration of highly skilled metal boat builders with a well developed network of suppliers and sub-contractors to support them.
-In fact, boatbuilding is very nearly a national passion.
+Of course if only the best will do, and if it will be a metal boat, then I would consider the Netherlands first.
+Nowhere else in the world will you find such a concentration of highly skilled metal boat builders with a well developed network of suppliers and sub-contractors to support them.
+In fact, boatbuilding is very nearly a national passion in the Netherlands.

 REGISTRY

-For a vessel built for ownership or use within the US, I would seriously consider flagging the vessel in the Marshal Islands.
-No taxes, no annual reports, excellent privacy of ownership, a body of corporate law inherited directly from the State of Delaware, and a 'Most Favored Nation' relationship with the US.
+For a vessel built for ownership or use within the US, I would seriously consider flagging the vessel in the Marshall Islands.
+Another favorable venue is Palau.
+In both cases there are no taxes, no annual reports, excellent privacy of ownership, a body of corporate law inherited directly from the State of Delaware, and a 'Most Favored Nation' relationship with the US.
 This latter status means not having to formally enter and depart from each US port when cruising, plus having extended stay privileges in the US without being hassled.
-More importantly, your vessel will carry the Marshal Islands flag and will therefore be less of a 'mark' when traveling elsewhere worldwide as compared to a vessel carrying the US flag.
+More importantly, your vessel will carry the Marshall Islands or Palau flag, and will therefore be less of a 'mark' when traveling elsewhere worldwide as compared to a vessel carrying the US flag.

-For a vessel built for ownership and use within the EU, the boat will usually carry the flag of the country of origin or the country of the owner.
+For a vessel built for ownership and use within the EU, the boat will usually carry the flag of the country where the vessel is kept.
 That said, there are other flags of convenience which may provide an advantage regarding fees and taxes.
-Examples are the Cook Islands, the Cayman Islands and the Channel Islands, among others.
+Examples are Gibraltar, Malta, the Cook Islands, the Cayman Islands, the Isle of Man and the Channel Islands, among others.

 Unless there is an extreme tax benefit though, I regard most of these as being flags of "inconvenience" due to the restrictions on movement.
-For example, not being able to stay within the EU for more than six months without incurring the full cost of VAT (value added tax) plus other registry requirements.
-One slight reprieve in the EU is that once a vessel has been in service for five years, the requirement to have a CE Mark is waived - and if owned for that period of time outside the EU, it can be "imported" at a greatly reduced valuation for VAT, or in some cases with VAT waived.
+For example, not being able to stay within the EU for more than six months without incurring the full cost of VAT (value added tax) plus other registration and regulatory requirements.

 All of these wild games, despite their intrigue, may in the end cost as much or more than simply playing by the rules..!